martharcb/martharcb.github.io/README.md

-## Welcome to Martha Bhattacharya's Lab Website!

-I'll be posting my CV and related information here.

-### Markdown
+# Martha R.C.
+Bhattacharya, Ph.D.

+## Summary and Highlights

-- I am an Assistant Professor at the University of Arizona.
+- Assistant Professor at the University of Arizona.
 My lab started in January 2017.

-# Header 1
-## Header 2
-### Header 3
+- Study early events in neurodegenerative diseases, particularly axon and synapse dysfunction and loss
+- Teach NSCS 440, Mechanisms of Neural Development, in spring semesters

 - Bulleted
 - List